-Credit Recommendation: In the lower division baccalaureate/associate degree category,
+Credit Recommendation: In the lower division baccalaureate/associate degree category, 1 semester hour in Fire Science.

 Incident Command System for High Rise Operations

 Objective: This course is designed to assist emergency response officers who have responsibility for managing high-rise incidents.
 This includes organizing resources, developing strategies, and managing tactical operations to protect life and to minimize damage during an incident.